 In the spring of 2002, a formal Building and Renovation Committee was established to study, assess and submit a comprehensive plan to renovate and update our church nave, narthex, lyceum and afford handicap accesses to both levels of the building.
 Through the “Gather Us In” capital campaign over $900,000 was realized for the project.
 The parish-family was able to celebrate this great accomplishment in conjunction with the 50th Anniversary of the Dedication of our current church building on June 25, 2006.
 Bishop Peter A. Rosazza, Auxiliary Bishop of Hartford, was the principal celebrant of the mass and blessed the ground of the new building site.

 In June of 2017, the Archdiocese of Hartford under their plan to unify and condense parishes moved Father Kvedas to Derby and installed Father Matthai Vellappallil to oversee Saint Michael Church.

 Today the parish is comprised of about 900 families and continues to grow in number and spirit.
 The Parish and Financial Councils, Ladies Guild, Men’s Club, and numerous prayer groups are pillars of parish service.
 St. Stephen’s Ministry remains an important outreach program to the homebound, collecting and distributing food to our less fortunate residents.
-Many of our young people our brought closer to the Lord through our religious education program.
+Many of our young people are brought closer to the Lord through our religious education program.
 From grades 1 through 10, our youth are nurtured and instructed by a dedicated staff of volunteer lay ministers.
 Adult education is sustained by our formal RCIA and Adult Confirmation programs.
-We are also blessed with several lay ministers of the Word and Holy Eucharist, a music ministry program, and have over 50 children and young adults serving at the altar of the Lord.
+We are also blessed with several lay ministers of the Word and Holy Eucharist, a music ministry program, and have over 30 children and young adults serving at the altar of the Lord.
 St. Michael Parish is truly a proud Catholic Christian community of service, committed to the Lord and to all those who call upon us in need.